 Darcy Lever – The Young Sea Officer’s (1819)

-It is my great pleasure to present to you this book, it is really a gem for all maritime enthusiasts.
-To start from the title; the full title of the book is “The Young Sea Officer’s Sheet Anchor: Or a Key to the Leading of Rigging and to Practical Seamanship”.
+It is my great pleasure to present to you this book, it is a gem for all maritime enthusiasts.
+The full title of the book is “The Young Sea Officer’s Sheet Anchor: Or a Key to the Leading of Rigging and Practical Seamanship”.
 The length of the title is not unusual for the books from this time of history.
-As we go from the past into nova days time we can observe a shortening of titles; verses in songs, and so on.
-It seems to be very natural in our current times; to receive just short information to minimize the time cost of gaining knowledge.
-But this book is not from our time; it is from the past and it gives us a snip of the specific knowledge; displayed in every possible small detail.
-To read this book is like discovering a user guide; for the complicated steam machines in 21 century containing drawings, explanations, and all necessary knowledge.
+As we go from the past into ‘nova days’ time we can observe a shortening of titles, verses in songs, and so on.
+It seems to be very natural in our current times, to receive just short information to minimize the time cost of gaining knowledge.
+But this book is not from our time.
+It is from the past and gives us a snip of the specific knowledge; displayed in every possible small detail.
+To read this book is like discovering a user guide.
+Complicated steam machines in the 21st century contain drawings, explanations, and all necessary knowledge.

 The language used in Darcy Lever – The Young Sea Officer’s Sheet Anchor